jonathanleek/civic-data-warehouse/README.md

 File/Folder | Description
 --- | ---
 dags | This folder contains the Python files for your Airflow DAGs.
 By default, this directory includes an example DAG that runs every 30 minutes and simply prints the current date.
-It also includes an empty 'my_custom_function' that you can fill out to execute Python code.
+It also includes an empty 'my_custom_function' that you can fill out to execute Python code. documenation | contains documentation about the Civic Data Warehouse and the proposed Real Estate Data Specification.
 Dockerfile | This file contains a versioned Astro Runtime Docker image that provides a differentiated Airflow experience.
 If you want to execute other commands or overrides at runtime, specify them here. include | This folder contains any additional files that you want to include as part of your project.
 It is empty by default. packages.txt | Install OS-level packages needed for your project by adding them to this file.
 It is empty by default.